-She later became a certified accessible yoga teacher an accessible yoga ambassador and supporting organization, as well as a registered yoga teacher (RYT) with Yoga Alliance.
-She completed Skill in Action – Yoga + Social Justice 300hr yoga teacher training, as well as level 1 and 2 adaptive yoga training.
-Natasha became a certified LoveYourBrain yoga instructor, facilitator and joined their training team supporting and sharing the benefits of yoga and meditation with the TBI community.
-She currently contributes to their YTTs as well as their six week Mindset programs for those who have experienced a traumatic brain injury (TBI) and their caregivers.
+Prior to teaching Natasha spent several years working with those who have developmental disabilities.
+She eventually became a CNA and had the pleasure of working at Craig Hospital with those who experienced a spinal cord injury and/or traumatic brain injury as well as the neurosurgical ICU at the University of Colorado’s Anschutz Medical Campus.
+Natasha later became a certified hatha yoga instructor and alumni of Satya Yoga Cooperative, an Accessible Yoga teacher and ambassador as well as a registered yoga teacher (RYT500) with Yoga Alliance.
+She completed Skill in Action – Yoga + Social Justice 300hr and 75hr yoga teacher training, as well as level 1 and 2 adaptive yoga training with Mindbody Solutions.
+Natasha became a certified LoveYourBrain yoga instructor, facilitator and joined their training team in 2021 supporting and sharing the benefits of yoga and meditation with the TBI community.
+She contributes to their yoga teacher trainings as well as their six week Mindset programs for those who have experienced a traumatic brain injury and their caregivers.

 Currently, she is a pre-nursing student at Howard Community College, an oncology pharmacy technician trainee with Johns Hopkins Hospital and leads yoga classes in-person and online.

 Natasha founded Dubwise Yoga in 2018 and currently resides on Susquehannock, Nentego (Nanticoke) and Piscataway Territory, known as Columbia, Maryland.